Ashleigh and Pudsey: Post Britain's Got Talent

 On 2 June 2012, Ashleigh and Pudsey performed at Epsom Downs Racecourse in the presence of Queen Elizabeth II as part of the Diamond Jubilee celebrations.

 In September 2012, Ashleigh and Pudsey were guest judges on ITV2's Top Dog Model.

 As part of the prize for winning Britain's Got Talent, Ashleigh and Pudsey performed at the 84th Royal Variety Performance on 19 November 2012 in the presence of Queen Elizabeth II, which aired on ITV on 3 December.

-In December 2012, Pudsey played the role of Duchess in David Walliams' TV adaptation of his children's book Mr Stink.
+In December 2012, Pudsey played the role of Duchess in David Walliams's TV film adaptation of his children's book Mr Stink.

 On Boxing Day 2012, Ashleigh and Pudsey were judges on ITV talent show That Dog Can Dance! hosted by Christine Bleakley.

 In early 2013, Ashleigh and Pudsey were co-presenters on the CBBC programme Who Let the Dogs Out and About? which toured the UK throughout the summer of 2012.
 Since Autumn of 2013, Ashleigh and Pudsey have become presenters of the main show, Who Let the Dogs Out?.
 In April 2015, Ashleigh and Pudsey were guest presenters at the 10th Young Scot Awards.

-In July 2016, Ashleigh took part in a celebrity episode of First Dates on Channel 4.
+In July 2016, Ashleigh participated in Episode 2/4 of Celebrity First Dates on Channel 4 and decided against a second date.

 In March 2020, Ashleigh and Sully appeared on Crackerjack!.